Nathan Healy

 Worcester Electricity Prices

-Massachusetts electricity rates have climbed steadily—from 22.9 cents per kWh in 2021 to 29.3 cents in 2024.
-That’s significantly higher than the national average of 16.5 cents per kWh.
+Massachusetts electricity rates rose from 22.9 cents per kWh in 2021 to 29.3 cents per kWh in 2024 — a nearly 28% increase in just three years.
+Over that same period, the national average rose from 13.7 to 16.5 cents per kWh.

 Price of Energy: Massachusetts vs National Average